-Operating Specific operating room scrubs, hair, face, and Wearing hospital approved OR room (OR) shoe attire will be provided by the operating attire outside of the OR. attire room/radiology department.
+Operating Specific operating room scrubs, hair, face, and Wearing hospital approved OR room (OR) shoe attire will be provided by the operating d by the operating attire outside of the OR. attire room/radiology department.
 The OR attire are to be worn ONLY when physically present in the OR.
 The full Jefferson clinical uniform is required at all other times.